roman-milk/roman-milk.github.io/charlotte-3.md

  "Give her your cock to suck, Julian," Vanessa ordered.
 She turned to Peter: "You go over there too.
 You're going to share that hard-on with the slut."

  Charlotte's stomach lurched when she heard Vanessa's orders.
 A thrill of the taboo shocked her.
 Did Vanessa really mean for Peter to suck this man's cock?
 It wasn't that she objected to having Julian in her mouth -- his cock looked divine -- it was the perversity of sharing it with a man.
-Report_Story #2